dariagordon-cyber/llm-evaluation-api/README.md

 ## Motivation

 LLM applications need more than simple pass/fail checks.
 This project demonstrates how to evaluate model answers using explicit criteria, evaluation modes, controlled error labels, structured scores, and persistent logs.
-It is designed as a portfolio-friendly backend project that shows practical API design, validation, persistence, testing, Docker configuration, and CI.
+It is designed as a backend API project that shows practical API design, validation, persistence, testing, Docker configuration, and CI.

 ## Features